Pre-Courant Algebroids: Pre-Courant algebroids with an additional grading

 \subsection{VB-Courant algebroids revisited}

-As a degree $1$ (and so regular) homogeneity structure encodes a vector bundle structure (cf. \cite{Grabowski:2009}) the natural definition of a VB-pre-Courant algebroid is evident. \begin{definition} A \emph{VB-pre-Courant algebroid} is a weighted pre-Courant algebroid (Definition \ref{def:weightedPreC}) of degree $k=2$. \end{definition} Within $\A^{(\bullet,1)}(F)$ there are two privileged modules over $\A^{(0,0)}(F)$; $\A^{(1,1)}(F)$ and $\A^{(0,1)}(F)$.
-In the standard formulation of double vector bundles $\A^{(1,1)}(F)$ corresponds to \emph{linear sections} and $\A^{(0,1)}(F)$ corresponds to \emph{core sections} of the dual of the double vector bundle $F_{(1,1)}$ over $F_{(1,0)}$.
-By \eqref{eqn:weightedClosure} we see that
+As a degree $1$ (and so regular) homogeneity structure encodes a vector bundle structure (see \cite{Grabowski:2009}), the natural definition of a VB-pre-Courant algebroid is as follows. \begin{definition} A \emph{VB-pre-Courant algebroid} is a weighted pre-Courant algebroid of degree $k=2$ (see Definition \ref{def:weightedPreC}). \end{definition} Restricting our attention to the $k=2$ case, within $\A^{(\bullet,1)}(F)$ there are two privileged modules over $\A^{(0,0)}(F)$, $\A^{(1,1)}(F)$ and $\A^{(0,1)}(F)$.
+In the standard formulation of double vector bundles, $\A^{(1,1)}(F)$ corresponds to \emph{linear sections}, and $\A^{(0,1)}(F)$ corresponds to \emph{core sections} of the dual of the double vector bundle $F_{(1,1)}$ over $F_{(1,0)}$.
+By counting the weights (see \eqref{eqn:weightedClosure}) we observe that

-Thus, the Courant--Dorfman pre-bracket, in the traditional language is linear.
-Moreover, Proposition \ref{prop:Wanchor} implies that the anchor, thought of as a map $F_{(1,1)} \rightarrow \sT F_{(1,0)}$ is also linear.
+Thus, the Courant--Dorfman pre-bracket is linear.
+Moreover, Proposition \ref{prop:Wanchor} implies that the anchor, thought of as a map $F_{(1,1)} \rightarrow \sT F_{(1,0)}$, is also linear.
 One can also directly observe that

 which by Gracia-Saz \& Mehta \cite[Lemma 2.8]{Gracia-Saz:2009} implies that the pairing is also linear.
-Thus we see that our definition of a VB-pre-Courant algebroid is what one would expect in a more `traditional language'.
-Moreover, Definition \ref{def:VBpreC} covers the notion of a VB-Courant algebroid as given by Li-Bland \cite{Li-Bland:2012}.
-In particular, we have a simpler notion of a VB-Courant algebroid in terms of a Courant algebroid equipped with a regular homogeneity structure.
-This should be compared with \cite[Proposition 3.2.1]{Li-Bland:2012}, which is essentially equivalent to our definition of a VB-Courant algebroid.
+Thus our definition of a VB-pre-Courant algebroid gives rise to what one would expect in a more traditional language by weakening the classical axioms of a VB-Courant algebroid, see Li-Bland \cite{Li-Bland:2012}.
+In particular, \cite[Proposition 3.2.1]{Li-Bland:2012} essentially leads to our \emph{definition} of a VB-(pre-)Courant algebroid, once homogeneity structures are employed to describe vector bundles.